CraftCanvasMC/Horizon/README.md

 You can learn about how to use our Gradle plugin to assist in Horizon plugin development [below](#gradle-plugin), along with [JIJ](#jijjar-in-jar).
 It is also recommended to familiarize yourself with the new classloader hierarchy in the [New Classloading Tree](#new-classloading-tree) section

-### JIJ(Jar In jar)
+### JIJ(JAR In JAR)
-Another capability Horizon plugins have is JIJ(Jar In Jar).
+Another capability Horizon plugins have is JIJ(JAR In JAR).
 JIJ is a feature that allows Horizon plugins to attach Horizon plugins, Paper plugins, or external libraries.
 All JIJ plugins will be loaded from the `horizon.yml:cacheLocation` configured location, which is fetchable via Horizons API, which is documented [below](#horizon-plugin-api).
 All Paper plugins will be loaded as usual, and their plugin data folders will remain in the same place.
 Horizon plugins will function exactly the same, and will load mixins like normal.
-External libraries will be appended to the game classpath with Ember, as if they were libraries added by the server jar, and will be accessible after Horizon launches the game.
+External libraries will be appended to the game classpath with Ember, as if they were libraries added by the server JAR, and will be accessible after Horizon launches the game.

 ### Gradle Plugin
 -- note: Gradle plugin, need Toffik for docs on that